ilyasfoo/fullstack-challenge/README.md

 -------------

 ### Requirements:
-You need to use the following as a minimum: Laravel Framework utilizing at least `Routes`, `API/Views`, and `Controller`
+- You need to use the following as a minimum: Laravel Framework utilizing at least `Routes`, `API/Views`, and `Controller`
+- Unit tests

 ### What you need to build:
 An API to produce output from the given input, as explained below.